Mani-IOT/Voting-Machine/README.md

 ## Voting Machine Code ReadMe

 ### Overview
-This project implements a voting machine using an **EXT IO Card** connected to a microcontroller (e.g., ESP32).
+This project implements a voting machine using an **EXT IO Card** connected to a microcontroller ( ESP32).
 It uses Modbus communication for managing and recording votes and displays a user-friendly guide via the serial monitor.

 ### Features
 - Supports four candidates with real-time vote tallying.